 Finally, the fun part of the welcome pack.
 Including an inexpensive gift when you welcome new tenants will win you major kudos points.

 A few suggestions:

 A welcome gift shouldn’t be extravagant, but it’s a token that your tenant will certainly appreciate and will help ensure they are good tenants throughout their tenancy.
-What the gift is is entirely up to you, and we suggest you use your best judgement to determine what is appropriate and will go down well with your tenants.
+What the gift is entirely up to you, and we suggest you use your best judgment to determine what is appropriate and will go down well with your tenants.

-A final thoughtful idea for a gift is a voucher to a local takeaway.
+A final thoughtful idea for a gift is a voucher for a local takeaway.
 Moving day can be stressful and there’s a chance that they won’t have managed to unpack everything in the kitchen yet.
 To save them the stress of rifling through boxes for kitchenware and cooking after a long day, a voucher just goes to show that you care.

 You could even do a deal with a local restaurant owner to include the voucher in a copy of their menu in return for a discount on your costs.

-Starting out the relationship on a positive and professional foot can go a long way towards tenant happiness.
+Starting the relationship on a positive and professional foot can go a long way towards tenant happiness.
 A long-term tenant who pays on time and takes good care of your property will provide you a phenomenal return on investment.
 Keep tenants happy from the start and carry on this relationship throughout their tenancy.